mmittleman/mmittleman.github.io/_posts/2026-03-10-website-launch.md

 ---

 ### Spring 2026
-Prepping to take my CQE and accepted an offer for a Draper fellowship for funding!
+Prepping to take my CQE, GSI-ing for IOE 535 and accepted an offer for a Draper fellowship for funding!

 ---